The procurement capability index (PCI) is a self-assessment tool that measures agencies' procurement capability.

-All agencies that are mandated to use the Government Procurement Rules must submit their PCI assessment to NZGP by 1 October each year (Rule 70).
+All agencies that are mandated to use the Government Procurement Rules must submit their procurement capability index (PCI) assessment to New Zealand Government Procurement (NZGP) by 1 October each year (Rule 70).

 The PCI takes an agency-wide view of procurement capability and covers the complete cycle of procurement across eight categories: